rishardcarranza/web-jujutla/README.md

 # web-jujutla
-The web site of mayor Jujutla for social hours of University
+The web site of mayoralty Jujutla for social hours of University